therakib7/propovoice/README.txt

 You can create Invoices looking beautiful and professional for your client and you can send it easily to your client and also receive payment.

 == 🏆 Manage Business ==
-You can manage your businesses easily using this plugin.
-Multiple business management has also been made simple here with Propovoice.
+You can manage multiple businesses together using this plugin.

 == 🏆 Estimate Template ==
 There are lots of Estimate Templates.
 To choose the best one you can see full preview by clicking the Full Preview button.
 You can choose any one of them as per your requirements and preferences.